OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## client

 **Client** typically refers to an Office application.
-The Office applications, or clients, that support Office Add-ins are Excel, OneNote, Outlook, PowerPoint, Project, Visio, and Word.
+The Office applications, or clients, that support Office Add-ins are Excel, OneNote, Outlook, PowerPoint, Project, and Word.

 See also: [application](#application), [host](#host), [Office application, Office client](#office-application-office-client).